IBROMAKANAKI/Student-Course-Registration-System/README.md

 ## 🎯 Aim
 To design and implement a robust relational database system that effectively manages student registrations, course offerings, instructor assignments, and academic performance, while simulating real-world data scenarios involving missing values, nulls, and duplicate records, using SQL for data modeling, manipulation, and analysis.

+## 🧩 Problem Statement
+Modern universities manage thousands of students, courses, instructors, and class enrollments each semester.
+Without a centralized system, tracking course offerings, managing student registrations, assigning instructors, and recording grades becomes inefficient and error-prone.
+This project aims to design and implement a relational database that addresses these challenges by providing a structured way to:

+- Store and manage student information.

+- Maintain a catalog of courses and prerequisites.

+- Track course offerings for each semester.

+- Record instructor assignments.

+- Handle student course registrations and grades.

 ## ✅ Objectives

 ### 1. Analyze the Problem Domain